Understanding crisis management

 In the public relations industry, there are many factors to building and maintaining relationships between organisations and the public.
-It’s also about reputation management and protecting an organisation’s public image amid a crisis.
+It’s also about reputation and crisis management.

 The way an organisation handles a crisis can make or break not only their reputation, but also the trust they have with their stakeholders.
 This is why it’s imperative to understand crisis management and its importance.